sdiehl/wiwinwlh/tutorial.md

         Right r -> return (Right r)
 ```

-And also this can extended to the mtl `MonadError` instance for which we can
+And also this can be extended to the mtl `MonadError` instance for which we can
 write instances for IO and Either themselves:

 ```haskell